Join me!

 Grapeseed Oil

 Grapeseed oil is a by-product of winemaking made by pressing the natural oils out of grape seeds.
-The oil doesn’t have much of an aroma and is very light, quick to absorb into skin, and is full of antioxidants.
+The oil doesn’t have much of an aroma and is very light, quick to absorb into the skin, and full of antioxidants.
 Grapeseed oil is good for facial products and those with oily skin since it is so light and will hydrate skin without feeling greasy.

 Coconut Oil